Spec-Gloss Surfels and Normal-Diffuse Priors for Relightable Glossy Objects: Material Parameterizations in the Literature

 In the following equations, we present the computation of the outgoing color for the various material parameterizations.
 The Disney BRDF with the metallic-roughness parameterization estimates $L_o$ as

 which entangles the base color $b$ to the metallic $m$ through $F_0$.
 GaussianShader \cite{jiang2024gshader} simplifies the rendering equation to solve the entanglement issue by learning $F_0$ and using it for energy conservation on the diffuse appearance as well, departing, however, from principled models in literature or industry.
+The simplified outgoing radiance equation is defined as:

 where $\sigma$ is the sigmoid function.
 More recently, Ref-Gaussian \cite{yao2025refgaussian} tried a similar approach that solved the entanglement issue by replacing base color $b$ in $F_0$ with a specular tint term $k_s$